SBIlab/CESnet-repurposing/README.md

 # CESnet-repurposing
 ## Description
-Source codes for generating results of "	A co-essentiality network of cancer driver genes provides therapeutic opportunities in precision oncology".
+Source codes for generating results of "	A Co-essentiality Network of Cancer Driver Genes Better Prioritizes Anticancer Drugs".

 ## Requirements